sveltejs/kit/documentation/docs/01-routing.md

 #### Fallthrough routes

-In rare cases, the ordering above might not be want you want for a given path.
+In rare cases, the ordering above might not be what you want for a given path.
 For example, perhaps `/foo-abc` should resolve to `src/routes/foo-[bar].svelte`, but `/foo-def` should resolve to `src/routes/[b].svelte`.

 Higher priority routes can _fall through_ to lower priority routes by returning `{ fallthrough: true }`, either from `load` (for pages) or a request handler (for endpoints):